-Practice Committee Panels operate under the rules of civil procedure which apply in the part of the United Kingdom in which they are sitting.
+The rules on the admissibility of evidence before Practice Committee Panels are those which apply in civil proceedings in the part of the United Kingdom in which the Panel is conducting a hearing.
 Consequently, as in any other civil proceedings, Panels have the discretion to admit opinion evidence which is given by expert witnesses.